[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Introduction

-When creating regular internal reports or customer presentation materials, there's often the task of "same format every time, just swap out the numbers inside."
+When creating regular internal reports or customer presentation materials, there's often a task where "the format is the same every time, and only the numbers inside change."

-The theme of this article is whether we can delegate this "insert values into a fixed template" work to a Copilot Studio agent.
+The theme of this article is whether we can delegate this "filling in fixed templates with numbers" part to a Copilot Studio agent.

-In this article, I cover Copilot Studio's Document output (preview) and summarize the verification results as of June 2026.
+In this article, I'll cover Copilot Studio's Document output (preview) feature and summarize my verification results as of June 2026.

-The focus is on the basics of document creation — generating reports by inserting values into Word template placeholders.
+I'll focus on the basics of document generation — inserting values into Word template placeholders to generate reports.

-I hope this serves as a reference for those considering agents that automate document creation.
+I hope this will be helpful for those considering agents that automate document creation.

 This article is the 9th installment in a series on building agents with Copilot Studio.

-The series as a whole aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers the "documentation (Word)" part.
+The series aims to build an agent that performs "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers the "documentation (Word)" part.

-Target audience: Those who want to automatically generate documents (Word) by inserting values into templates using Copilot Studio
+Target audience: Those who want to automatically generate Word documents by filling templates with numbers using Copilot Studio

 Series Article List